 Sugar Sell slots conveniently into the SugarCRM ecosystem.
 Sugar products work together to generate a complete customer relations management experience:

-- Sugar Market provides marketing automation, which helps you research your consumer base, gain visibility in the marketplace, and generate new leads.
+- Sugar Market is a marketing automation tool which helps you research your consumer base, gain visibility in the marketplace, and generate new leads.

 - Sugar Serve makes customer service simple with at-a-glance customer service histories and convenient self-serve portals.